openreasoner/openr/README.md

 ### Quickstart

-Before running inference, please modify the following variables in the `reason/llm_service/create_service_math_shepherd.sh` script to set the appropriate base models for your usage:
+Before running inference, please modify the following variables in the scripts under `reason/llm_service/` to set the appropriate base models for your usage:

 - `$MODEL_BASE`: Set this to the directory where your models are stored.
 - `$POLICY_MODEL_NAME`: Set this to the name of the policy model you wish to use.